 • were homeless.

-Even if you didn’t have special circumstances at the time you got the fine, you can still apply to have your fines reviewed if:
+Even if none of these applied to you at the time you got the fine, you can still apply to have your fines reviewed if:

-• it is not possible for you to either pay your fines or deal with them in other ways.
+• your long-term circumstances make it not practical for you to pay your fines or deal with them in another way

 You should speak to a lawyer to see if this option is open to you.
 Contact Legal Help on 1300 792 387 for more information about how this process may affect you.